-If it becomes necessary to call upon the Financial Guaranty Insurance Policy, payment of principal requires surrender of Bonds and Refunding Bonds to the Insurance Trustee together with an appropriate instrument of assignment so as to permit ownership of such Bonds and Refunding Bonds to be registered in the name of Ambac Assurance to the extent of the payment under the Financial Guaranty Insurance Policy.
-Payment of interest pursuant to the Financial Guaranty Insurance Policy requires proof of Holder entitlement to interest payments and an appropriate assignment of the Holder's right to payment to Ambac Assurance.
+If it becomes necessary to call upon the Financial Guaranty Insurance Policy, payment of principal requires surrender of the Insured Certificates to the Insurance Trustee together with an appropriate instrument of assignment so as to permit ownership of such Certificates to be registered in the name of Ambac Assurance to the extent of the payment under the Financial Guaranty Insurance Policy.
+Payment of interest pursuant to the Financial Guaranty Insurance Policy requires proof of holder entitlement to interest payments and an appropriate assignment of the holder's right to payment to Ambac Assurance.

-Upon payment of the insurance benefits, Ambac Assurance will become the owner of the Bond and Refunding Bond, appurtenant coupon, if any, or right to payment of principal or interest on such Bond and Refunding Bond and will be fully subrogated to the surrendering Holder's rights to payment.
+Upon payment of the insurance benefits, Ambac Assurance will become the owner of the Insured Certificate, appurtenant coupon, if any, or right to payment of the principal of or interest on such Certificate and will be fully subrogated to the surrendering holder's rights to payment.

-In the event that Ambac Assurance were to become insolvent, any claims arising under the Policy would be excluded from coverage by the California Insurance Guaranty Association, established pursuant to the laws of the State of California.
+In the event that Ambac Assurance were to become insolvent, any claims arising under the Financial Guaranty Insurance Policy would be excluded from coverage by the California Insurance Guaranty Association, established pursuant to the laws of the State of California.

-Ambac Assurance
+Ambac Assurance Corporation

-Ambac Assurance is a Wisconsin-domiciled stock insurance corporation regulated by the Office of the Commissioner of Insurance of the State of Wisconsin and licensed to do business in 50 states, the District of Columbia, the Territory of Guam, the Commonwealth of Puerto Rico and the U.S. Virgin Islands, with admitted assets of approximately \$9,699,000,000 (unaudited) and statutory capital of approximately \$6,223,000,000 (unaudited) as of September 30, 2006.
+Ambac Assurance is a Wisconsin-domiciled stock insurance corporation regulated by the Office of the Commissioner of Insurance of the State of Wisconsin, and is licensed to do business in 50 states, the District of Columbia, the Territory of Guam, the Commonwealth of Puerto Rico and the U.S. Virgin Islands, with admitted assets of approximately \$10,391,000,000 (unaudited) and statutory capital of approximately \$6,730,000,000 (unaudited) as of June 30, 2007.
 Statutory capital consists of Ambac Assurance's policyholders' surplus and statutory contingency reserve.
-Standard & Poor's Ratings Services, a division of The McGraw-Hill Companies, Inc., Moody's Investors Service, Inc., and Fitch Ratings have each assigned a triple-A financial strength rating to Ambac Assurance.
+Standard & Poor's Ratings Services, a division of The McGraw-Hill Companies, Inc., Moody's Investors Service, Inc. and Fitch Ratings have each assigned a triple-A financial strength rating to Ambac Assurance.

-Ambac Assurance has obtained a ruling from the Internal Revenue Service to the effect that the insuring of an obligation by Ambac Assurance will not affect the treatment for federal income tax purposes of interest on such obligation and that insurance proceeds representing maturing interest paid by Ambac Assurance under policy provisions substantially identical to those contained in its financial guaranty insurance policy shall be treated for federal income tax purposes in the same manner as if such payments were made by the Obligor of the Bonds and Refunding Bonds.
+Ambac Assurance has obtained a ruling from the Internal Revenue Service to the effect that the insuring of an obligation by Ambac Assurance will not affect the treatment for federal income tax purposes of interest on such obligation and that insurance proceeds representing maturing interest paid by Ambac Assurance under policy provisions substantially identical to those contained in the Financial Guaranty Insurance Policy shall be treated for federal income tax purposes in the same manner as if such payments were made by the Obligor.
+No representation is made by Ambac Assurance regarding the federal income tax treatment of payments that are made by Ambac Assurance under the terms of the Financial Guaranty Insurance Policy due to non-appropriation of funds by the Lessee.

-Ambac Assurance makes no representation regarding the Bonds and the Refunding Bonds or the advisability of investing in the Bonds and the Refunding Bonds and makes no representation regarding, nor has it participated in the preparation of, the Official Statement other than the information supplied by Ambac Assurance and presented under the heading "BOND INSURANCE - Payment Pursuant to Financial Guaranty Insurance Policy," "-Ambac Assurance," "-Available Information," and "--Incorporation of Certain Documents by Reference."
+Ambac Assurance makes no representation regarding the Insured Certificates or the advisability of investing in the Insured Certificates and makes no representation regarding, nor has it participated in the preparation of, this Official Statement other than the information supplied by Ambac Assurance and presented under the heading "Certificate Insurance".